+This week is all about cucumbers.
 How about this Armenian Yardlong Cucumber?
 Yes, it is supposed to be this light yellow, almost white color.
 And this one is well on its way to being a yard long.

 Here’s a great way to enjoy the flavor of your garden fresh cucumbers–Asian Cucumber Salad.
 My favorite!

 3 medium cucumbers, peeled, de-seeded, sliced lengthwise and in thin slices